-The MC does not directly deal with equal opportunities for men and women in its programmes but it supports entities that deal with gender issues, e.g. the international film festival on human rights “One World” within its selection procedure.
-The issue of gender and feminism is generally widely discussed in the CR and many non-governmental organisations participate in activities, e.g. the Association for Equal Opportunities for Men and Women, which organises various seminars and represents 30 women’s and family organisations.
+The MC does not directly deal with equal opportunities for men and women in its programmes but it supports entities that deal with gender issues – for example in the selection procedure for the ‘One World’ international film festival on human rights.
+The issue of gender and feminism is generally widely discussed in the CR and there are many non-governmental organisations involved in related activities, such as the Association for Equal Opportunities for Men and Women, which organises various seminars and represents 30 women’s and family organisations.
 The platform for gender issues is a website (http://www.feminismus.cz) that also includes the database of the Gender Studies Library, a public benefit organisation, with academic and diploma theses about this topic.
 Another important website is http://www.proequality.cz (ProEquality Centre), which aims to initiate new tools to support equal opportunities for men and women, not only in the labour market, but also to provide services for public administration in the field of gender expertise and actively participate in public debates about essential topics concerning equal opportunities for men and women.

 Gender Studies is one of the masters’ programmes offered at the Faculty of Humanities of Charles University, which also teaches some undergraduate level courses in this subject area.